csc-training/geocomputing/rahti/autogis-course-part1/README.md

 # Automatizing GIS-processes course notebook Rahti files

+### creating_csc_notebooks_image.md
+  * The documentation for building, modifying and deploying the notebooks image.
+Read this!

-### autogis-part1.dockerfile
+### autogis-part1.dockerfile, autogis-part2.dockerfile
-  * The docker build file that pulls the jupyter notebook docker image
+  * The docker build files that pull the jupyter notebook docker images
   * Installs python libraries and the jupyter lab git extension with conda

 ### build.sh